lukesnc/redbean/README.md

 ## Caller Instructions
 1. Call `XXX-XXX-XXXX`
-2. Press any button to ignore the Twilio free account prompt
+2. Press any button to ignore the Twilio free account prompt (skip this if account is upgraded)
 3. After it greets you, say the name of the song or video you want to hear (examples: "porter robinson cheerleader" or "dracula flow 3")
 4. Redbean will download the requested media from YouTube then start playing it when it's done
 5. When the song is finished it will ask you what you want to hear next (back to Step 3)